Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXII. Control Panel Restrictions Policy/README.md

 ## 4. 🔧 Applying the Control Panel Restrictions Policy Using GPO

-The restrictions can be applied by linking the Group Policy Object (GPO) to relevant organizational units (OUs) or security groups, ensuring that only the appropriate users are affected.
+Having completed the deployment, I linked the GPO containing the Control Panel restrictions to the "Employees" OU.
+I also applied security filtering to ensure the policy only applies to the "Authorized Users" security group, effectively targeting the restrictions to the appropriate user base.

 📸 **Applying the Control Panel Restrictions Policy Using GPO**